-It never ceases to amaze Debbie what she is able to capture on film.
+It never ceases to amaze me what I am able to capture on film.

 Since the beginning of time, there have been reports of humans seeing, feeling, sensing, being frightened or haunted by spirits.
-Over the years, Debbie has travelled to many locations around the world that are reportedly haunted.
-She has seen and experienced many unexplainable paranormal events.
+Over the years, I have travelled to many locations around the world that are reportedly haunted.
+I have seen and experienced many unexplainable paranormal events.

-In some cases, she has been lucky enough to capture spirit on film.
-This gallery contains some of the more intriguing images captured by Debbie, both on film and digitally with her cameras and iPhone.
+In some cases, I have been lucky enough to capture spirit on film.
+This gallery contains some of the more intriguing images I have captured, both on film and digitally with my cameras and iPhone.

-It is not Debbie's job to make you believe or disbelieve.
-If the images contained within this gallery start to make you wonder what you are seeing and what you are not, her job has been done.
+It is not my job to make you believe or disbelieve.
+If the images contained within this gallery start to make you wonder what you are seeing and what you are not, my job has been done.
 Enjoy!

-Can you spot the hooded figure standing to the left-hand side of the bell tower?
-This is Burnside War Memorial Home, where my mother worked when I was a child.
+Can you spot the hooded figure standing to the left-hand side of the Bell Tower in the last image in the gallery above?
+My mother worked at Memorial Home when I was a child.
 I always hated sitting in the car with my father and brother waiting to pick her up from work.
 I felt we were being watched and it gave me the creeps.
 It wasn't until I was an adult that I would return on a ghost tour and capture this image.
 It seems we were being watched after all!